beaurancourt/blog/markdown/rewriting-isfjall.md

 > Geirolf Tyrthegn, a cleric of the God of Law who is convinced, against all
 > counterargument, that the artifact and sword recently returned from the slain
 > holy warrior Gyrid portend dire consequences and events in the Frostharrow,
-> and perhaps in all of Norðlond.
+> and perhaps in all of Nordlond.

 Woah, lots to unpack here, and a lot to rewind in order to have a coherent campaign.
 Say that you're just like me, and this is the first Nordlond (first